Katie85/www.thecomfortcupboard.com.au/_posts/2020-12-16-gingerbread.md

 Turn mixer on low, slowly and carefully pour in hot mixture.

-Best until light and fluffy and super thick, approx 10 minutes.
+Beat until light and fluffy and super thick, approx 10 minutes.

 Put icing into piping bag ready for decorating\!